Beacons or Geofencing or Both? 3 Brands Killing it with this Lethal Combination

 Any consumer who had opted in for push notifications via ShopAdvisor was notified when he/she was near a retail store selling a product suggested by Elle, using geofence technology.
 In case the customer had chosen to visit the store listed with that particular product, he/she got another notification with a promotion offer by RetailMeNot through beacons.
 The program delivered 500,000 in-store visits and more than 12 percent content engagement rate for participating retailers, Barnes & Nobles, Levi’s, Guess, and Vince Camuto, across the country during last September and October.

 Video game retailer, GameStop leveraged beacons and geofencing technology to push location-relevant content and offers to members of its loyalty program, PowerUp.
-As a part of this campaign, consumers who had PowerUp loyalty program’s app on their mobile phone and had opted in to receive push notifications, received personalised messages via the app as they walked by the store.
+As a part of this campaign, consumers who had PowerUp loyalty program’s app on their mobile phone and had opted in to receive push notifications, received personalized messages via the app as they walked by the store.

 Image Source: cnbc.com